chocolatey/docs/input/en-us/choco/commands/install.md

 > :choco-info: **NOTE**
 >
+> `all` is a special package keyword that will allow you to install all packages available on a source.
+This keyword is not available for public repositories like the Chocolatey [Community Repository](https://community.chocolatey.org/packages), and is intended to  be used with internal package sources only.

+> :choco-info: **NOTE**
+>
 > See scripting in [how to pass arguments](xref:choco-commands#how-to-pass-options-switches) (`choco -?`) for how to write proper scripts and integrations.